Cherreads

 We'll just keep going in circles like this.

-Even if I teach him the unorthodox method of casting spells, it won't change the fundamental truth.
-There's no such thing as casting magic without mana.
+Even if I teach him the unorthodox method of casting spells, it won't solve the problem of having such a small mana pool.

-It's like trying to move a car.
-Whether you fill the tank with diesel or petroleum, the type of fuel might change the performance, but you still need something to ignite combustion.
+It's like trying to fill a car's tank with 1 liter of diesel or gasoline, the type of fuel might change the performance but we are still working with 1 liter of fuel.

-But I know the answer is somewhere in my mind… buried deep.
+But I know the answer is somewhere buried in my mind…

 I just need to dig it out.